Your signals travel at the speed of light, and so does their EMI.

 Printed Circuit Board designers are always being pushed to make things smaller, so I’ll add to the problem by pushing you to make traces shorter.
 Not only will the trace itself take up space, but it will also require more space for clearance around the trace.
 Your company’s accountants might already be, as the kids say, “salty.”
 Don’t oversalt them by making them pay for an excessively large PCB.

 How to Shorten Traces

 The best way to shorten high-speed trace length is to carefully lay out your PCB.
 Keep high-speed systems near each other and keep receivers near their respective inputs.

 A good PCB layout can help solve problems before they even happen.
 Setting up your layout so that high-speed systems are close to one another will allow you to initiate your design with short trace lengths.
 It is especially important to keep the signal input to receiver path as short as possible, as this line can inject the most “noise” into a system.
 Additionally, keeping high-speed components in close quarters will lessen the effect of any radiated EMI on any other circuits.
 Close the gap before drawing the first trace.

-These design principles may be almost common sense, but implementing them can be tiresome.
+These circuit design principles may be almost common sense, but implementing them can be tiresome.
 Fortunately, your PCB design software can help you.
 Try color coding your high-speed systems to help keep track of components and traces.
 Software with good trace routing features will also make it easy for you to route, or reroute, traces to the shortest possible path.
 It just so happens that Altium Designer already has documentation showing how to color code components, and how to arrange traces.

 After that “less is more” cookout fiasco, I’ve been much more careful when seasoning steaks.
 Learn from my mistakes and apply “less is more” to your high-speed PCB, before long traces leave a bad taste in your mouth.
 Trace direct the right way with expert tools and resources.